MK60DN/The-Geometry-of-Arithmetic-Expression/README.md

 - The principles of open mathematical research
 - Anonymous contributors to theoretical development
-- The MathOverflow community for scholarly discussion
-- The broader mathematical community for foundational knowledge

 **Disclaimer**: This work represents independent mathematical research and does not necessarily reflect the views of any institution or organization.